Recital and Audition Recording Information

 AUDIO AND VIDEO RECORDING, WITH STREAMING

-Urness Recital Hall and Boe Memorial Chapel – $70
+Urness Recital Hall, Boe Memorial Chapel – $70

-Students may choose to have their student recital streamed live and on demand, in addition to receiving the audio CD, DVD, and digital files described above.
+Students may choose to have their student recital streamed live and on demand, in addition to receiving the audio CD, video files, and optional DVDs described above.
 Students requesting this service will receive by email a direct link to the stream that can be shared with friends and family.
 Student recital streams are not listed with other St. Olaf College public web streams.
 Only those provided the link by the performing student will be able to find the stream.
 Streams will be made live approximately 10 minutes before the start of the recital.
 An on-demand archive is generally available immediately after the conclusion of a recital.